 - UK bank transfer (via Faster Payments Service)

 - Debit card

 Deposits and withdrawals made with a UK bank transfer are FREE.
-However, you will pay an additional fee of 3.99% to buy any supported asset using a credit or debit card.
+However, you will pay an additional fee when buying supported assets with a debit or credit card.

 You can find out a little more here.